inkline/inkline.io/content/docs/components/alert.md

 ### Content
 Your alerts accept any kind of content, giving you the flexibility to create great looking contextual messages.

-You can also add an icon to the `<i-alert>` component by providing an `icon` slot.
+You can also add an icon to the `<IAlert>` component by providing an `icon` slot.
 The following example makes use of the bundled Inkline icons, but you can use any icon font that you like:

 ::ContentTabs
 #preview